Florence Mary Wilson (writer)

 Florence Mary Wilson (c.
-1870 – 1946) was a poet who wrote the ballad The Man from God Knows Where.
+1870 – 1946) was an Irish poet, best know as the author ballad The Man from God Knows Where which celebrates the life of the United Irishman, Thomas Russell.

 Life

-Born in Lisburn, County Antrim to Robert Addy a mill manager, she married solicitor Fred Wilson in 1898 and lived in Bangor, County Down with whom she had six children.
+Born in Lisburn, County Antrim to Margaret Addy (née Laughlin) and Robert Addy, a Methodist preacher and mill manager, she married solicitor Fred Wilson in 1898 and lived in Bangor, County Down with whom she had six children.
 Wilson was a regular contributor to the Irish Homestead, Northern Whig, and other papers.
-She was a friend of Alice Milligan and Alice Stopford Green.
-Wilson wrote the ballad, The Man from God Knows Where in 1918 about Thomas Russell.
+She was a friend of Alice Milligan and Alice Stopford Green, like herself Protestant Irish nationalists.
+Wilson is best known in Ireland for the ballad she wrote on the eve of the War of Independence in 1918, The Man from God Knows Where.
+It celebrates the United Irish organiser, Thomas Russell, who was executed in 1803.
 She wrote a volume of poetry The Coming of the Earls which was republished frequently and was popular in America.